Exoaihq/exo-server/readme.md

 You can find a bunch of videos describing how this was built on my [twitter feed](https://twitter.com/KevinGrassi).

-Feel free to dm me on twitter or email
+Feel free to dm me on twitter or email: `kmgrassi` with the usual email client